kubedb/docs/docs/guides/mysql/scaling/horizontal-scaling/group_replication.md

 +---------------------------+--------------------------------------+------------------------------+-------------+--------------+-------------+----------------+
 ```

-You can see above that our `MySQL` group replication now have total 4 members.
-It verify that we have successfully scaled down.
+You can see above that our `MySQL` group replication now has a total of 4 members.
+It verifies that we have successfully scaled down.

 ## Cleaning Up